A new computational framework for log-concave density estimation: Introduction

 Typically, however, the implementation of shape-constrained estimation techniques requires the solution of an optimization problem, and, despite some progress, there are several cases where computation remains a bottleneck and hampers the adoption of these methods by practitioners.
 In this work, we focus on the problem of log-concave density estimation, which has become arguably the central challenge in the field because the class of log-concave densities enjoys stability properties under marginalization, conditioning, convolution and linear transformations that make it a very natural infinite-dimensional generalization of the class of Gaussian densities \citep{samworth2018recent}.

-The univariate log-concave density estimation problem was first studied in \citet{walther2002detecting}, and fast algorithms for the computation of the log-concave maximum likelihood estimator (MLE) in one dimension are now available through the \texttt{R} packages \texttt{logcondens} \citep{dumbgen2011logcondens} and \texttt{cnmlcd} \citep{liu2018fast}. \citet{cule2010maximum} introduced and studied the multivariate log-concave maximum likelihood estimator, but their algorithm, which is described below and implemented in the \texttt{R} package \texttt{LogConcDEAD} \citep{JSSv029i02}, is slow; for instance, \citet{cule2010maximum} report a running time of 50 seconds for computing the bivariate log-concave MLE with 500 observations, and 224 minutes for computing the log-concave MLE in four dimensions with 2{,}000 observations.
-An alternative, interior point method for a suitable approximation was proposed by \citet{koenker2010quasi}.
-Recent progress on theoretical aspects of the computational problem in the computer science community includes \citet{axelrod2019polynomial}, while \citet{rathke2019fast} proposed a non-convex approach that computes an approximation to the log-concave MLE.
-Further details can be found in Section~\ref{Sec:RelatedWork}.
+The univariate log-concave density estimation problem was first studied in \cite{walther2002detecting}, and fast algorithms for the computation of the log-concave maximum likelihood estimator (MLE) in one dimension are now available through the \texttt{R} packages \texttt{logcondens} \citep{dumbgen2011logcondens} and \texttt{cnmlcd} \citep{liu2018fast}. \cite{cule2010maximum} introduced and studied the multivariate log-concave maximum likelihood estimator, but their algorithm, which is described below and implemented in the \texttt{R} package \texttt{LogConcDEAD} \citep{JSSv029i02}, is slow; for instance, \cite{cule2010maximum} report a running time of 50 seconds for computing the bivariate log-concave MLE with 500 observations, and 224 minutes for computing the log-concave MLE in four dimensions with 2{,}000 observations.
+An alternative, interior point method for a suitable approximation was proposed by \cite{koenker2010quasi}.
+Recent progress on theoretical aspects of the computational problem in the computer science community includes \cite{axelrod2019polynomial}, who proved that there exists a polynomial time algorithm for computing the log-concave maximum likelihood estimator.
+We are unaware of any attempt to implement this algorithm. \cite{rathke2019fast} compute an approximation to the log-concave MLE by considering $-\log p$ as a piecewise affine maximum function, using the log-sum-exp operator to approximate the non-smooth operator, a Riemann sum to compute the integral and its gradient, and obtain a solution via L-BFGS.
+This reformulation means that the problem is no longer convex.

 To describe the problem more formally, let $\mathcal{C}_d$ denote the class of proper, convex lower-semicontinuous functions $\varphi:\R^d \rightarrow (-\infty,\infty]$ that are coercive in the sense that $\varphi(\bx) \rightarrow \infty$ as $\|\bx\| \rightarrow \infty$.
 The class of upper semi-continuous log-concave densities on $\R^d$ is denoted as